 NOTES: The phrase "My servant" is a reference to the Messiah.
 God has had only one true Servant-His Son Jesus Christ.
-The word "prosper" comes from the Hebrew word sakal, which indicates prosperity or success.
+The phrase "act wisely" comes from the Hebrew word sakal, which often indicates prosperity or success.
 It denotes God's favor or blessing and is often the reward for obedience (Joshua 1:8).
 There has never been anyone as obedient or pleasing to God as His Son-He was obedient to the point of death on a cross (v.14; see also Philippians 2:8).
 Therefore, there would be no one more highly exalted or lifted up.

 a.
-He shall see His offspring, He shall prolong His days, and the will of the Lord shall prosper in His hand (v.10). per III r lis hand (v. ro).
-NOTES: As a result of His obedience, the Son would be resurrected and live forever ("He will prolong His days"); He would be given a spiritual offspring ("He will see His offspring"); and God's will or "good pleasure" would "prosper" perfectly through Him. b.
-Out of the anguish of his soul he shall see and be satisfied (v.11).
+He shall see His offspring; He shall prolong His days; the will of the Lord shall prosper in His hand (v.10).
+NOTES: As a result of His obedience, the Son would be resurrected and live forever ("He shall prolong His days"); He would be given a spiritual offspring ("He shall see His offspring"); and God's will or "good pleasure" (NASB) would "prosper" perfectly through Him. b.
+Out of the anguish of His soul He shall see and be satisfied (v.11).
 NOTES: The word "anguish" comes from the Hebrew word 'amal, which denotes toil, trouble, travail, grievous labor, vexation, misery, and pain.
 The Messiah would suffer these things to the very depth of His being (physically, emotionally, mentally, and spiritually).
 However, as a result of His anguish, many would be justified; and He would be satisfied with His reward.
-The word "satisfied" comes from the Hebrew word saba, which means, "to be satisfied, sated, or fulfilled to the point of excess." c.
-Therefore I will divide him a portion with the many and he shall divide the spoil with the strong (v.12).
+The word "satisfied" comes from the Hebrew word saba, which means, "to be satisfied, sated, or fulfilled to the point of excess."

 NOTES: God's exaltation and reward would be the fruit of the Messiah's obedience unto death, even death on a cross.
 The references to the allotting of portions and the dividing of booty portray Calvary as a great conquest or military victory.
 Christ the Victor is given the spoils of His victory.
 3. the fan Philippians 2:6-11 is found one of the most important passages in all of Scripture regarding humiliation and exaltation of the Son of God.
 Read the text several times until you are niliar with its contents, and then write your own commentary on each of the following porns.
 What was Christ's reward for His voluntary humiliation? a.
-Therefore God has highly exalted him and bestowed on him a name that is above every name (v.9).
+Therefore God has highly exalted Him and bestowed on Him the name that is above every name (v.9).